Jipalmon38/Login-form/README.md

 # Login-form
-I made a login form using HTML and CSS first test... just started learning coding...
-I am non-tech background.
+I made a login form using HTML and CSS first test... just started learning coding...and also a non-Tech Background.